wallarm/product-documentation/docs/2.14/admin-en/configure-statistics-service.md

 "stalled_workers_count":0,"stalled_workers":[] }
 ```

-The following response parameters are available in filter node version 2.10 and lower:
+The following response parameters are available:
 *   `requests`: the number of requests that have been processed by the filter node.
 *   `attacks`: the number of recorded attacks.
 *   `blocked`: the number of blocked requests.